SherlockPsy/Life/06_INFRASTRUCTURE_LOGIC.md

 # 06_INFRASTRUCTURE_LOGIC
-## Clerical Processes Without Cognition
+## Clerical Reality Without Cognition

-Version: 3.1 (Constitutional Lock)
+Version: 4.0 (Seed-Compliant Lock)
 Status: AUTHORITATIVE

 ---

 ## PREAMBLE: WHAT INFRASTRUCTURE IS

-Infrastructure does not think.
-Infrastructure does not infer.
+Infrastructure is not a mind.
-Infrastructure does not decide.
+Infrastructure is not an agent.
-Infrastructure does not anticipate.
+Infrastructure is not a planner.
-Infrastructure does not react.
+Infrastructure is not a world.

-Infrastructure performs **clerical transformations on text** so that:
+Infrastructure is **clerical machinery**.
-- evidence can be recorded
-- evidence can be retrieved
-- context can be assembled
-- illegal output can be rejected

-All meaning arises later, inside Readers.
+It moves text.
+It stores text.
+It retrieves text.
+It validates text.

+It never understands text.

 ---

 ## CORE ASSERTION

-> **Infrastructure may touch text, but must never understand it.**
+> **Infrastructure may manipulate text, but must never create meaning.**

-If infrastructure understands, it violates the Constitution.
+If infrastructure understands, interprets, or reasons, the system is invalid.

 ---

-## I. SCOPE OF INFRASTRUCTURE
+## I. SCOPE OF INFRASTRUCTURE AUTHORITY

-Infrastructure exists to support **exactly five functions**:
+Infrastructure exists to perform exactly **six** functions:

-1. Public evidence recording
+1. Record public evidence
-2. Public evidence retrieval
-3. Private ledger indexing (sealed)
+2. Record private ledger entries
+3. Retrieve evidence
-4. Context assembly
+4. Assemble context
-5. Output validation
+5. Validate outputs
+6. Enforce constitutional constraints

-No sixth function is permitted.
+No other function is permitted.

+Infrastructure MUST NOT:
+- decide what matters
+- decide what happens next
+- decide what should occur
+- advance time
+- generate trajectories

 ---

 ## II.
 PUBLIC EVIDENCE RECORDING

-### 1. Recording Authority
+### 1. Recording Conditions

-Infrastructure may record public evidence only when:
+Infrastructure may record a Public Evidence Block only when:
-- invoked explicitly
+- explicitly invoked
-- supplied with text to record
+- supplied with candidate evidence text

 Infrastructure MUST NOT:
 - invent evidence
+- elaborate evidence
-- infer missing details
+- infer missing content
-- embellish text
-- merge evidence blocks
+- merge evidence
+- reorder evidence

 Each invocation produces:
-- zero or one Evidence Block
+- zero or one Public Evidence Block

 ---